-The Nurse Midwifery DNP program starts in the fall and has the following requirements for graduation:
+The Nurse Midwifery DNP Program admits students every fall and has the following requirements for graduation:

 2021 Fall Start